-Although the first phase of Coordinated Access is for chronically homeless persons eligible for CoC Permanent Supportive Housing, it is our hope to expand Coordinated Access to all populations served by McKinney Vento resources.
 D. Standards for Determining Share of Rent and Utility Costs that each Program Participant Must Pay, if any, While Receiving Homelessness Prevention or Rapid Re-housing Assistance

 The City of Boston has determined that rental assistance will not exceed the local FMR.
 In addition the rent for all properties must be determined as rent reasonable.
 An assisted property may not be owned by the grantee itself, sub-grantee or the parent, subsidiary or affiliated organization of the grant recipient.
 A lease or written occupancy agreement must be in place and the assisted household must be on the lease in order to use ESG for rental assistance or rent arrears.
 All rental agreements must be arms- length transactions.
 The City of Boston will require that the program participants must contribute at least 30% of their income towards rent.
-DND is requesting that all agencies utilize the least amount of direct client assistance as possible in order to avoid homelessness or to be rapidly re-housed.
+As in HPRP, DND is requesting that all agencies utilize the least amount of direct client assistance as possible in order to avoid homelessness or to be rapidly re-housed.
 We encourage all agencies to utilize other resources coupled with ESG resources.
 For example, DHCD administers the RAFT program for those at risk of losing their housing.
 This benefit can be up to \$4,000 for those who are eligible.
 DND will encourage agencies to combine these resources to stabilize the family in housing.
 For utility assistance, DND is requiring that agencies utilize the BHA HUD approved utility allowance when paying for utility costs.